 Soups are a fantastic healthy meal prep idea.
 It’s easy to batch cook and portion for the week.
 Plus they are filling and good for you.

 - Chicken noodle

 - Lentil soup

 - Crock Pot chicken vegetable

 - Wedding soup – a great way to use turkey meatballs in multiple recipes!

 Chicken meal prep

-Chicken is perhaps the easiest meal prep lunch to make.
-If you’re pressed for time or overwhelmed with making lunches for the week, buy a rotisserie chicken.
+Chicken (or turkey) is perhaps the easiest meal prep lunch to make.
+Buying a rotisserie chicken when you’re pressed for time or overwhelmed with making lunches for the week is a great option.

 There is no shame in making life easier for yourself.
 We all have crazy schedules some weeks and buying a $5 chicken at the store can save valuable time when we need it most.